urbit/docs/docs/arvo/network.md

 ```

 Replace `~sampel-sipnym` with another urbit.
 The easiest thing to
 do is to start a moon, a sub-identity of your urbit.
-If you don't know how to start a moon, see [the user admin section](/docs/using/admin/) Don't
+If you don't know how to start a moon, see [the user admin section](/docs/using/admin/).
+Don't
-forget to start the `%examples-pong` app on that urbit too.
+forget to start the `%examples-pong` app on that urbit, too.
 You should
 see, on the foreign urbit, this output:

 ```